Adaptive Conformal Prediction for Quantum Machine Learning: Experiments

 \section{Experiments}

 The following experiments implement Adaptive Quantum Conformal Prediction (AQCP) (Algorithm \ref{alg:AQCP_batch_predict}) on a univariate multimodal regression task.
-To test the local coverage properties of AQCP we use data from the \(\mathtt{ibm\_sherbrooke}\) quantum processor.
+We test local coverage properties of AQCP using data from the \(\mathtt{ibm\_sherbrooke}\) quantum processor.
 Additionally, we investigate the impact of the score function and the number of shots on prediction set size using data from a classical simulator.